GES-compchem/GES-echem-suite/docs/user-guide.md

 The library also provides a submodule (`echemsuite.graphicaltools`) containing useful graphical tools to be used in the generation of plots and graphs:
 * [A small introduction to the `echemsuite.graphicaltools` module](GraphicalModule).

+If you are looking for pre-made scripts ready to be used for data-anlysis tasks please visit the [example page](Examples-main).